noudess/docs-main/Perl-API.md

 # Beginners Guide To Perl

 * Are you new to Perl?
 Perl isn't just a EQEmu scripting language, it's been around for eons and used in many systems
-* Here is a reference to basic Perl [http://www.tizag.com/beginnerT/](Beginners Guide to Perl)
+* Here is a reference to basic Perl [Beginners Guide to Perl](http://www.tizag.com/beginnerT/)

 # Real Use Examples